 Your domain name is who you are on the internet.
 While it’s technically possible to host a website without a domain name and only an IP address, nobody would be able to find you, much less remember the name of your site.

 Luckily, most web hosting companies provide the service of helping you register and maintain the name for your website.
-If they use the popular site management cPanel platform, you can easily manage yours through your domain tools.
+If they use the popular site management platform called cPanel, you can easily manage yours through your domain tools.

 Regardless of whether your web host provider uses this platform or not, you will still be able to manage your domain with little to no intervention from technical support.